rhenriquea/CIT260-Library-System/README.md

 In order to use the program, you need to put the latest `json-simple-1.1.1.jar` in your CLASSPATH before compiling and running the project.

-A copy of the JAR is included in the Root directory of the project.
+A copy of the JAR is included in the */lib* directory of the project.

 You can add the dependency as follows: